Homemade Applesauce

 This post may contain affiliate links.
 Please read my disclosure policy.

 You all know it takes no time to whip up homemade applesauce, right?
-And you know how good it is, too, right?
-Just a quick little post here to make sure.
-I’ve been enlisted to make applesauce for this Thanksgiving so I’ve been practicing.
+And you know it requires no peeling, no additional sugar, and no spices, right?
+It’s so tasty, too.

-Oh, there is one stipulation.
-You sort of need one of these, a Foley food mill.
-They’re cheap, which is good, because it will likely sit in your cupboard for 10 months out of the year.
-I only use mine to make applesauce.
+There is one stipulation.
+You sort of need a food mill.
+Unfortunately, I only use mine to make applesauce.
 Am I missing something?
 Are there other recipes out there requiring a food mill?
 If you know of any, please share.

 Also, I’m afraid my mother would be deeply disappointed if I didn’t mention one thing: Apples top the “Dirty Dozen” list.
-And apparently, scrubbing and peeling doesn’t eliminate chemical residue completely, and you definitely want to keep the skins on when you make applesauce — that’s where all the flavor lives.
+And apparently, scrubbing and peeling won’t eliminate chemical residue completely, and you definitely want to keep the skins on when you make applesauce — that’s where all the flavor and color live.
 So with apples, it is ideal if you can purchase organic or if you can purchase from your local-but-perhaps-not-certified-organic-though-organic-in-every-sense-of-the-word apple farmer.
 Make sense?

 - Total Time: 40 minutes